kay27/MineClone5/mods/CORE/mcl_time/README.md

 ------------------------------
 Returns: Integer value of realtime (not in-game) seconds since world creation.

 Usually this value grow smoothly.
-But whe you skip the night being in the bed, or leave some area for some time, you may experience value jumps.
+But when you skip the night being in the bed, or leave some area for some time, you may experience value jumps.
 That's basically the idea of this mod.

 ### mcl_time.get_number_of_times(last_time, interval, chance)
 -------------------------------------------------------------